 With the above rationale in mind, we have used our Sports Premium funding to:

-- Purchase new sports kits for netball, cricket and hockey with our logo embroidered, to promote a genuine sense of pride in representing our school in inter-school events.
+• Purchase new sports kits for netball, football, cricket and hockey with our logo embroidered, to promote a genuine sense of pride in representing our school in inter-school events.

-- Support low income families with the opportunity for their child to attend a week’s residential trip at PGL.
+•Support low income families with the opportunity for their child to attend a residential trip to Kingswood.

 - Provide coaching and educational staff to reinforce the need for healthy lifestyles through work on regular exercise and diets.

 Host our own inter-house swimming gala for all pupils in Year 5 and 6 at the local leisure centre.

 The current AUTUMN provision is as follows:

 Although the sports premium funding is not calculated with EYFS children in the numbers, we feel as a school that the importance of skill development as early as possible should be catered for.